BillyDM/awesome-audio-dsp/sections/PLUGIN_DEVELOPMENT_FRAMEWORKS.md

   - Targets Linux, Mac, and Windows platforms.
   - Has several different options for GUI such as [Vizia], [Iced], [egui], and [Slint].
 (Slint requires a paid license if you want to distribute your plugin closed-source.)
     - If you use Iced, there are also audio-specific widgets in the [iced_audio] extension.
+    - The `egui` adapter in the nih-plug repository is outdated.
+Use [this 3rd party egui adapter](https://codeberg.org/BillyDM/egui-baseview) instead.
   - It's still somewhat experimental and is missing some more specialized features, but it's usable.
   - There is now a [cookiecutter template](https://github.com/robbert-vdh/nih-plug-template) to help get you started faster.